gae123/sd2/README.md

 file that describes a developer's development environments and in containers that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
-In some sense, we bring the advantages of a microservices environment to the development phase even when you do not use microservices in production.
+In some sense, sd2 brings the advantages of a microservices environment to the development phase even when you do not use microservices in production.

 ## The Basic Concepts